tmikov/apple2tc/README.md

 ![](images/a2emu-gr.png)
 ![](images/robo.jpg)

-The first version of the Apple II emulator is already up.
-It is portable and should work on MacOS, Linux, Windows and Web, although as of this writing only MacOS and Web have been tested.
+A2emu is portable and should work on MacOS, Linux, Windows and Web, although as of this writing only MacOS and Web have been tested.

-This is not intended to be a fancy all-powerful Apple II emulator, with bells and whistles, all possible emulated hardware support, super precise timing, etc.
-Our goal here is to generated runnable C code, not to emulate the Apple II.
+It is not intended to be a fancy all-powerful Apple II emulator, with bells and whistles, all possible emulated hardware support, super precise timing, etc. Our goal here is to generated runnable C code, not to emulate the Apple II.
 Plus, there are many existing Apple II emulators, and one more is not really that exciting or useful on its own.

 With that said, A2emu is very simple, extremely easily buildable (has no external dependencies!), and portable across many platforms, which puts it in a